angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 My draw for the turn was Doomsday.
 I do a quick assessment to see if I want to go for it here.
-With the opponent having 4 unknowns and a Surgical in hand, I figure I should be pretty safe to go for it having access to Force, Veil and Pyroblast with the aim to do a *Pass the Turn* (PTT) pile which plays around Surgical.
+With the opponent having 4 unknowns and a Surgical in hand, I figure I should be pretty safe to go for it having access to Force, Veil and Pyroblast with the aim to do a *pass-the-turn* pile which plays around Surgical.
 I tap my seas and Bayou for {B}{B}{B} and put Doomsday on the stack.
 My opponent looks at his hand and commits a Veil to the stack.
 This is a pretty interesting play.
 I personally see Veil as either the first thing you commit (as the *proactive* player) or the very last thing you try and commit to the stack as it can trump things like Flusterstorm that could be played in the matchup.

 Now this is a good example of where red blast effects can be weak.
 I would much prefer to use the red blast defensively as Force can then be saved for any